mzaferyahsi/katniss/README.md

 ## Applications

+Katniss consists following applications.

+### Agent
-Katniss consists two applications.
-First one is `agent`, which should be run on the machine that has direct file system access to the files.
-Second application is `app`, which analyses the files, finds duplicates.
+`agent` should be run on the machine that has direct file system access to the files.

+### App
+`app` analyses the files, finds duplicates.
 For `app` to be able to analyse files, `agent` needs to run and send the results to relevant kafka topic so `app` can read and analyse them.